kcsheng/e-commerce-backend/README.md

 ## E-commerce backend

 E-commerce-backend is built mimicking the backend architecture of an e-commerce website.
-It utilises the frameowrk Express and the ORM library Sequelize to interact with relational database through MySQL.
+It utilises the framework Express and the ORM library Sequelize to interact with relational database through MySQL.

 ### Features